anajevtic11/Stock_market_forecasting/README.md

 ## Dataset

-Amazon stock market data can be found at: https://www.kaggle.com/prasoonkottarathil/amazon-stock-price-20142019
+The Amazon stock market data used in this project can be found at: https://www.kaggle.com/prasoonkottarathil/amazon-stock-price-20142019

-Dataset contains 5 years (2/1/14 - 1/31/2019)  of daily prices: `Open`, `High`, `Low`, `Close` and `Adj Close`, as well as `Volume`.
+The dataset contains 5 years (2/1/14 - 1/31/2019)  of daily prices: `Open`, `High`, `Low`, `Close` and `Adj Close`, as well as `Volume`.
 In this project we focus on forecasting `Open` prices (depicted below) using time series models.

 <img src="Figures/Open_prices.jpg" width="750">